FlatIO/api-client-js/docs/ScoreApi.md

 var score = "score_example"; // String | Unique identifier of the score document.
 This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`).

 var opts = {
-  'sharingKey': "sharingKey_example", // String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  'sharingKey': "sharingKey_example" // String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  'type': "type_example", // String | Filter the comments by type 'sort': "sort_example", // String | Sort
+  'direction': "direction_example", // String | Sort direction
 };

 var callback = function(error, data, response) {